 G2 Rating: 4.7/5 on G2

-Best Use Case: Product teams that need NPS, CSAT, and CES programs running across multiple channels simultaneously, with AI analysis to handle high-volume open-text and automation to close the feedback loop without manual process.
+Best Use Case: Product teams running NPS, CSAT, and CES programs across multiple channels simultaneously, with high open-text volume that needs AI analysis and automated closed-loop workflows.

 2. Refiner: Best for In-Product Microsurveys and Behavioral Targeting in SaaS